Home » Repurposed Furniture » DIY Tall Window Cabinet

 Easy paint spraying tips

 After spraying it lying down, I set it up and gave it two coats of chalky paint primer.
-I love how quickly and easily it is to paint any furniture with my Finish Max!
+I love how quick and easy it is to paint any furniture with my Finish Max!
 Look closely at the drop cloth; there is no visible sign of where I painted the cabinet while lying down.
-I rarely change the paint flow (twisting the little knob), but I vary the spray pattern repeatedly while I paint, depending on what I'm painting.
+I rarely change the paint flow (twisting the little knob), but I vary the spray pattern repeatedly while I paint, depending on what I’m painting.
 Using a horizontal pattern while doing the front left and right sides would be counterproductive.
 However, I used a flat pattern while painting the wide sides.

 After the Beluga (black) dried, I did a wash—using a cheap chip brush with some Polished Pearl.
 I had to work quickly to get it on and wipe some off, so there are no pictures of the process.
 I was a painted mess!